-When gold was found in Cherry Creek (now in Denver, Colorado) in 1859, thousands of people wanted to make their way to the Rocky Mountains to find their fortunes.
+When gold was found in Cherry Creek (Denver, Colorado) in 1859, thousands of people wanted to make their way to the Rocky Mountains to find their fortunes.
 At this time, there was no “official path” all the way across Kansas and the westernmost post was in Salina (about 175 miles southwest of Leavenworth, one of the jumping off points of the Oregon Trail.)
 Prior to this time, those headed westward on the Santa Fe or Oregon Trails, turned north or south, specifically to avoid the high peaks of the Rocky Mountains.
 But, when the news of Colorado Gold reached Kansas City, pioneers were determined to find a faster way to get there.

 The name of the trail was given for the Smoky Hill River which was surrounded by isolated buttes near Abilene, Kansas.
 As these landmarks often appeared to be surrounded by hazy smoke, both the river and the trail took the name.